 Written by Derek Hansen

 In 2008.
 I had the opportunity to do some hamstring rehab work on an athlete.
 I had worked within the past.
 Most noteworthy was he had been training another city for the past year.

 And had torn his hamstring in a 30-meter sprint test.
 Four days later.
 He eventually made it back to my city and we had to undergo some pretty intensive hamstring rehabilitation.
 He had four weeks to be ready for his first competition (bobsled).

 This would have been more than enough time for us to work with him.
 While having worked with sprinters and speed athletes for some time.
 It was a pretty familiar territory for me.
 Yet I had no doubt that we would successfully rehab him in time for him to compete in top condition.
-It is important to note that the process we undertook is no different from the framework I outlined in an article titled Rehab and Dating Success on my site
+Processing we undertook is no different from frameworking I outlined in an article titled Rehab and Dating Success on my site

 The first day he was back under my supervision.
 We started with evaluation and observation.

 Simply speaking with the athlete and asking him about the injury and how it feels.
 Standing, walking, sitting, getting out of bed in the morning, etc. It can yield a lot of useful information.

 Given that we were five days out from the initial injury.
 Inflammation was not a significant concern for us.
 It was more about determining the athlete’s level of mobility and comfort.